fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

 ### Testing API Endpoints ###

-As a final step before actually starting to write some code I used [Postman](https://www.postman.com/) to test Stripe's API endpoints, see what was the expect shape of the request as well as that of the response objects.
-This was particularly helpful to figure out that:
+As a final step before starting to write the code I used [Postman](https://www.postman.com/) to test Stripe's API endpoints, see what was the expect shape of the request as well as that of the response objects.
+This was helpful to figure out that:

 * Authentication is done through Bearer Tokens in the request headers where the token is the Secret API Key provided in the Stripe dashboard.
 * The API requires `'application/x-www-form-urlencoded'` as a Content Type rather than JSON or plain text for instance.

 ### Code, Test, Refactor ###

-Once I had been through all the steps described the code I got into writing the actual code.
-I stress tested my code both using `console.log`and modifying the input parameters in the `main.ts` manually during development as well as using some inputs provided by Stripe at [https://stripe.com/docs/testing](https://stripe.com/docs/testing) to run automated unit tests using Jasmine.
+Once I had been through all the steps described above I got into writing the code.
+I stress tested my code both using `console.log` and modifying the input parameters in the `main.ts` manually during development as well as using some inputs provided by Stripe at [https://stripe.com/docs/testing](https://stripe.com/docs/testing) to run automated unit tests using Jasmine.
 I have included comments in the code itself to document how I broke down each methods in different steps.